Skip to content

 New monthly payment after lump sum paid to principal.

-Calculate new monthly payment after a mortgage recast with lump sum principal reduction.
-Enter balance and rate for an instant result.
+Calculate the new monthly payment after a mortgage recast with a lump sum principal reduction, keeping the original term and rate.

 What this tool does